laibanoor9660-arch/layba-s-repo/README.md

-# layba-s-repo
+# laiba-s-repo
-its layba's repo
+its laiba's repo